pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ### Acknowledgements

-- My mentor, Rohit Sharma, for all of his help and advice throughout the project
+- My mentor, Rohit Sharma, for all of his help and advice throughout the project.
-- The whole team at [Code Institute](https://codeinstitute.net/) for their teaching and support
+- The whole team at [Code Institute](https://codeinstitute.net/) for their teaching and support.